s1prash/R-code-USP-dissolution/README.md

 (c) Fail trials.csv : List all the trials which fail to meet acceptance criteria at all standard deviations (d) Final.csv : List of meeting acceptance criteria probability at all stages (e) Std dev *.pdf : Plot of cumulative probabilities as function of trial count (* different standard deviation values).
+svDialogs package in R is required for functioning of this code.
-Users can request support by opening an issue on GitHub
+Users can request support by opening an issue on GitHub.